I have a love/hate relationship with planning.

 The way forward is not to ditch organizational planning, it’s to get better at it by recognizing some common pitfalls:

-- Law of Unintended Consequences: Do the organizational goals you’re pursuing have downsides that you’re overlooking?
-For example, countless water charities have been praised for digging wells across Africa—while much less has been made of the wells that have fallen into disrepair and disuse because these charities have failed to raise funds for their basic maintenance and upkeep.
-The question of unintended consequences is worth asking not only of major organizational objectives, but also the smaller-level metrics that guide your daily work.
-For example, maximizing organizational revenue is desirable on the surface, but also can mean taking on ill-advised projects that take you way off course.
-Maximizing the number of donors you acquire is great, until you consider that this usually corresponds with higher fundraising costs and a lower average gift from each donor.
-And so on.
+While maximizing organizational revenue is desirable on the surface, it can also mean taking on ill-advised projects that take you way off course.
+Increasing the number of donors you acquire is great, for example, until you consider that this usually corresponds with higher fundraising costs and a lower average gift from each donor.
 Former Intel CEO Andy Grove once said that “for every metric, there should be a ‘paired’ metric that addresses the adverse consequences of the first metric.”
 Plan accordingly.

 Organizational planning is inherently difficult because the future is unknowable, and it’s impossible to foresee every contingency.
 Take heart: you can do far better than most if you paint a compelling picture of the future, and take this careful and realistic approach toward achieving it.